ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.rst

 3.3: Determine Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make note of the app’s signing secret, found in Settings -> Basic
+Make note of the app's signing secret, found in Settings -> Basic
 Information -> App Credentials, and the bot user OAuth access token,
 found in Features -> OAuth & Permissions -> Tokens for Your Workspace.
 These will be needed for the configuration step later.